sitnikovik/sitnikovik/README.md

-# Back-end developer at NodaSoft from Russia 🇷🇺
+# Back-end developer at OZON from Russia 🇷🇺

 ### About me
 I started my carreer at July of 2017 and since that I do not image myself without programing.